 Something very strange happened to many moms and grandmothers when they took their kids and grandchildren to Alexander’s.
 Many of them would forget they actually brought their kids with them.
 Now, maybe this was just because they were not worried so much about possible kidnappers or other devious older people in the 60s, but I think it was simply the fact that prices were so unbelievably low, it affected certain degrees of parental judgment.
 This is a phenomenon that should have actually been studied.

-As my mom was browsing every single rack of clothing and though every wooden table looking for bargains, I would run into other kids in the exact situation.
+As my mom was browsing every single rack of clothing and looking at every wooden table for bargains, I would run into other kids in the exact situation.
 Alexander’s had tables with big drawers.
-Inside the drawers, us kids would find clear plastic clips that I guess were used to fold clothing.
+Inside the drawers, we kids would find clear plastic clips that I guess were used to fold clothing.
 By taking these clips and pulling them apart quickly, the edge of the clip would shoot 20 feet into the air at supersonic speeds.
-Us kids would play war games against each other or simply just shoot them at adults and then hide.
-Occasionally, the other kid I was playing war games with would get smacked in the back of their head by their mother or I would hear the words “try this on.”
+We kids would play war games against each other or simply just shoot them at adults and then hide.
+Occasionally, the other kid I was playing war games with would get smacked in the back of their head by their mother, or I would hear the words “try this on.”
 This is how kids survived shopping at Alexander’s with their moms.
-And yes, of course if my mom asked me to go shopping with her today, it would probably bring me right back to that experience….and I would jump at the chance to do it again.
+And yes, of course, if my mom asked me to go shopping with her today, it would probably bring me right back to that experience….and I would jump at the chance to do it again.

 As I was completing this History of Alexander’s Department Store article, it was clear to me that it needed the voice of others who experienced shopping or working at Alexander’s.
 I joined an Alexander’s Facebook Group and asked if anyone would like to share their memories of Alexander’s.
 I received many responses from this incredibly friendly group instantly.
-Below are the exact words, unedited from those who wanted to share their experience.
-To me, it is not just the stories that they share, it’s the desire to want to share them that is just as important.
+Below are the exact words, unedited, from those who wanted to share their experience.
+To me, it is not just the stories they share; it’s the desire to share them that is just as important.
 It’s the urge by these great people to say yes!
-I am a New Yorker and I am part of the story…… the story of ALexander’s Department Stores….
+I am a New Yorker, and I am part of the story…… the story of Alexander’s Department Stores….

 From Cristine D